 During audits, regulators focus on whether accountability holds under real conditions.
 Undefined ownership during live operation is treated as an operational control failure.

 Regulators expect evidence of continuous oversight.
-Monitoring must produce records that show issues were detected, reviewed, and addressed.
+Monitoring must produce records showing that issues were detected, reviewed, and addressed in real time.

 Operational AI compliance requires that evidence is available when requested.
 Institutions must be able to respond to audits without recreating decisions or control actions.